Gudie Hutchings: Political career

 Hutchings was elected in the federal election, and on December 2, 2015, she was named the parliamentary secretary to the minister of small business and tourism.
 On November 6, 2017, Hutchings was appointed to the National Security and Intelligence Committee of Parliamentarians.

 Hutchings was re-elected in the 2019 federal election, and on December 12, 2019, was appointed as the parliamentary secretary to the minister for women and gender equality and rural economic development, Maryam Monsef.

 Following the 2021 federal election, Hutchings was re-elected; however, Monsef lost her seat.
 Prime Minister Justin Trudeau assigned Hutchings the Rural Economic Development portfolio.
+Following a major Cabinet shuffle on July 26, 2023, Hutchings was assigned the additional portfolio of Minister responsible for the Atlantic Canada Opportunities Agency.

+On January 9, 2025, Hutchings announced that she would not be seeking re-election in the 2025 Canadian federal election.